0xBcamp/Sept23_Apprenticeship_Certification/README.md

 - Solidity Smart Contracts for both Certifications and Reputation Attestation
 - Ethereum Attestation Service (EAS) Architecture and SDK
-- React and Next.js for the Front-End Interface
-- Tailwind CSS for an intuitive and streamlined styling experience
-- Notable additions:
 - Apollo Client for efficient data fetching and management
 - Web3Modal for simplified Ethereum wallet integration and management
 - Wagmi for Ethereum-based application integration and configuration
+- React and Next.js for the Front-End Interface
+- Tailwind CSS for an intuitive and streamlined styling experience

 ## Collaborators